 Through a statement, the PETA stated the re-design was a result of a discussion with the company, reflecting how our society no longer tolerates chaining and caging exotic animals for circus shows.
 Their argument was based on comparing animals with humans by saying no living being existed simply to be a spectacle or perform tricks for human beings, yet circus and traveling shows use animals as props.
 Based in Illinois, Mondelez International, the parent company to Nabisco, passed a statewide ban on circus performances with elephants, going into effect in January.
 More than 80 cities in the United States have fully or partially banned wild animals in circuses.

 It’s no surprise Nabisco decided to make the change after it has done their part to help conserve wildlife in the past.
 According to CNN, they have redesigned boxes for limited distribution and have offered an endangered special collection, raising money for the World Wildlife Fund for the American Zoo and Aquarium Association.
 They also collaborated with Lilly Pulitzer to raise money for tiger conservation by designing a pastel-colored box.

-This post was originally published on August 21, 2018.
+Editor’s note: This article was originally published on March 7, 2019.